GeneMANIA/genemania/README.md

 ## Deployment instructions

-The GeneMANIA website has several components, including data, workers, the webservices server, and the frontend webapp.
+Follow these instructions to deploy your own external instance of GeneMANIA:

 **Requirements:**
- 1. JDK (v1.7; other vesions may work)
+ 1. JDK (v1.7+; other vesions may work)
  1. Maven (v3.2+)
  1. Tomcat (v8; other versions may work)

 **Deploying the data:**
  1. TODO

-**Deploying the workers:**
- 1. TODO

-**Deploying the webservices:**
+**Deploying the website:**
- 1. Create a `prod.properties` file : TODO link to example properties file
- 1. Set the `PRIVATE_REPO` environment variable to point to the directory where you're storing `prod.properties`: `export PRIVATE_REPO=/some/dir`
+ 1. Build the UI: `cd website-ui && npm i && npm run website && cd ..`
- 1. Build the website: `mvn package -pl website -am -P prod`
+ 1. Build the website: `mvn package -pl website -am -P local`
  1. Deploy the produced `.war` file to Tomcat

-**Deploying the frontend webapp:**
- 1. TODO configure to point towards the webservices
- 1. Install npm packages needed to build with gulp: `npm install`
- 1. Build the webapp: `gulp build`
- 1. Deploy the entire `website-ui` directory to a HTTP server of your choice, like Apache httpd